jzaragoza21/Cryptocurrencies/README.md

 ## Overview of Project

-The objective of this challenge is to do analysis and ultimately report on cryptocurrencies for a prominent investment bank utilizing unsupervised machine learning techniques.
+The objective of this challenge is to do an analysis and report on cryptocurrencies for a prominent investment bank utilizing unsupervised machine learning techniques.
 The deliverables are as follows:

  - Deliverable 1: Preprocessing the Data for PCA
  - Deliverable 2: Reducing Data Dimensions Using PCA Deliverable
  - Deliverable 3: Clustering Cryptocurrencies Using K-means Deliverable
  - Deliverable 4: Visualizing Cryptocurrencies Results

-This report ultimately includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for investing in this new market/currency.
+This report ultimately includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for investing in this new market.

 ## Results